Wicklow: Transport

+Iarnród Éireann operate six trains per day in each direction from Wicklow railway station.
+Services offer connections to most large towns in counties Wexford and Wicklow, as well as a coastal link to Dublin city.
+Services northbound terminate at Dublin Connolly and southbound terminate at Rosslare Europort.

 Sports and recreation

 Wicklow Golf Club, founded in 1904, is located between the town and Wicklow head, while Blainroe Golf Club is situated about 3.5 km south of Wicklow.
 Oak Hill Cricket Club is located 7.5 km south of Wicklow.
 The club plays its home matches at Oak Hill Cricket Club Ground, which was constructed in 2008.
 The ground has hosted first-class cricket matches for Ireland and Leinster Lightning.

+Motor racing

+From 1950 to 1957 Wicklow was the host of the Leinster Motor Club's annual car and motorcycle races over an 8.34-mile circuit that passed through the town as well as the neighbouring village of Rathnew.
+Among the winners of these races were future Formula One world champion Mike Hawthorn and Grand Prix motorcycle race winner Reg Armstrong.
+A granite monument to the races was unveiled along their route at Whitegates on the occasion of their 50th anniversary in the year 2000.

+Wicklow Local Electoral Area

+In local government, the Wicklow local electoral area elects six councillors to Wicklow County Council.
+The electoral divisions of Wicklow include Altidore, Ballycullen, Brockagh, Calary, Dunganstown East, Glendalough, Glenealy, Killiskey, Moneystown, Newcastle Upper, Oldtown, Togher, Trooperstown, Wicklow Rural and Wicklow Urban.

 News media

 The Wicklow News was set up on 15 August 2016.
 Their current partial address is in Wicklow.

 Twinning

-Wicklow is twinned with the following places:
+Wicklow is twinned with the following settlements: